-\sum SM = A Number of shares owned by managers
+\sum SM = A number of shares owned by managers

-\sum SB = A Number of the existing shares
+Σ SB = A number of the existing shares

-The data were analyzed using PLS (Partial Least Square) with smartPLS 6.0.
+The researcher analyzed the data using PLS (Partial Least Square) with smartPLS 6.0.
 In this case, PLS is a variant-based Structural Equation Model (SEM).
-SEM is a multiviate technique which is a combination of factor analysis and correlation analysis (Santoso, 2014)
+SEM is a multivariate technique which is a combination of factor analysis and correlation analysis (Santoso, 2014)

-3. DATA ANALYSIS AND DISCUSSION
+4. DATA ANALYSIS AND DISCUSSIONS Descriptive Analysis

-Descriptive Analysis

-Descriptive analysis aims to describe thoroughly the variables used.
-This study only conducted descriptive analysis based on data of maximum, minimum, average (mean) and standard deviation.
-In this study the variable described is profitability proxies by Return on Assets (ROA) and Return on Equity (ROE), while the independent variable capital structure is measured by Debt to Equity Ratio (DER), Loan to Deposit Ratio (LDR), Capital Adequacy Ratio (CAR) and ownership structure as measured by managerial ownership, institutional ownership.
+Descriptive analysis aims to describe thoroughly the variables the study used.
+This study only conducted a descriptive analysis based on the data of maximum, minimum, average (mean) and standard deviation.
+In this study, the variable described is profitability proxies by Return on Assets (ROA) and Return on Equity (ROE), while the independent variable capital structure is measured by Debt to Equity Ratio (DER), Loan to Deposit Ratio (LDR), Capital Adequacy Ratio (CAR), and ownership structure as measured by managerial ownership, institutional ownership.